Marley & Me (film): Box office

-Critical reception
+Critical response

-Marley & Me received mixed to positive reviews from critics.
-On Rotten Tomatoes the film holds a rating of 64% based on 141 reviews, with an average rating of 6.10/10.
+Marley & Me received mixed reviews from critics.
+On Rotten Tomatoes the film holds a rating of 64% based on 141 reviews, with an average rating of 6.20/10.
 The site's critical consensus reads, "Pet owners should love it, but Marley and Me is only sporadically successful in wringing drama and laughs from its scenario."
 On Metacritic, the film has a score of 53 out of 100, based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Todd McCarthy of Variety said the film is "as broad and obvious as it could be, but delivers on its own terms thanks to sparky chemistry between its sunny blond stars, Owen Wilson and Jennifer Aniston, and the unabashed emotion-milking of the final reel.
 Fox has a winner here, likely to be irresistible to almost everyone but cats ...
 Animated and emotionally accessible, Aniston comes off better here than in most of her feature films, and Wilson spars well with her, even if, in the film's weaker moments, he shows he's on less certain ground with earnest material than he is with straight-faced impertinence."

 Kirk Honeycutt of The Hollywood Reporter observed that "seldom does a studio release feature so little drama—and not much comedy either, other than when the dog clowns around ...
 [W]hatever Marley wants to be about—the challenges of marriage or the balancing act between career and family—gets subsumed by pet tricks.
 Dog lovers won't care, and that basically is the audience for the film.
 From Fox's standpoint, it may be enough ...
 Marley & Me is a warm and fuzzy family movie, but you do wish that at least once someone would upstage the dog."

 Roger Ebert of the Chicago Sun-Times called the film "a cheerful family movie" and added, "Wilson and Aniston demonstrate why they are gifted comic actors.
 They have a relationship that's not too sitcomish, not too sentimental, mostly smart and realistic", whilst Owen Gleiberman of Entertainment Weekly graded the film A−, calling it "the single most endearing and authentic movie about the human-canine connection in decades.
 As directed by David Frankel, though, it's also something more: a disarmingly enjoyable, wholehearted comic vision of the happy messiness of family life."